leftees/battleship/README.md

    ```ruby
    ruby console.rb
    ```
-* There is a hdding command 'D' to enter debugg mode.
+* There is a hidden command 'D' to enter debugg mode.

 ## Screenshots